abonzini/ODLBoardGame/Rulebook/Rulebook.md

 - Each player starts with **4 cards and 5 gold**

 Each turn there's the following phases:
+- Beggining of turn:
-- Marching phase: First, the units from that player **march** forward
+    - First, all of the units from that player **advance**, in order they were played
-- Draw phase: Player **draws a card and gets 2 gold**
+    - Player then **draws a card**
+    - Also, player **gets 2 gold**
 - Play phase: Player can use their gold to play units, skills, buildings or the **RUSH** skill (**RUSH** only once per turn)
 - End of turn: Player ends their turn
-- Turn begins for the next player
+- Beginnint of turn for the next player

 Game continues until one player loses